pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Examples/ADC/ADC_InjectedConversion_Interrupt/readme.txt

 @par Example Description

-This example describes how to use the ADC in interrupt mode to convert data through the HAL API.
+How to interrupt continuous ADC regular channel conversion using ADC injected channels, and how to get the result of this conversion.

 The ADC3 is configured to convert continuously regular ADC_CHANNEL_10 and convert injected ADC_CHANNEL_12 (connected to PC.02) when injected conversion starts